Why Do Dogs Chase Their Tails?

 “Infections are generally common in young dogs and can even be fatal in some puppies if left untreated,” notes Dr. Capitanio.
 “Common types of parasites include tapeworm, roundworms, hookworms, coccidia, and giardia.”

 Parasite control in your dog starts with you.
 Talk with your veterinarian about preventative methods and keep your dog leashed when outside.
 If you suspect parasites, your vet can diagnose and treat the issue.
-Believe it or not, you could actually spread some of these diseases to your dog.

 6. Your dog may be experiencing neurological pain